 Students located off-campus should consult this information about how they should work with librarians to access information in a remote environment.

 Please note that while course reserves are still available, the library currently does not have a way to fully sanitize print copies of these materials.
-Health and safety protocols have been developed for the use of such materials, but please consider utilizing digital course materials if at all possible.
-Many textbook companies will work with you to make this content available digitally.
+If at all possible, please consider utilizing digitally available course materials as many textbook companies will work with you to make this content available digitally.

-As you prepare for fall courses or look ahead to the fall, you may want to access previous course materials in Moodle, so that you can reutilize some of the content you created online.
+As you prepare your courses, you may want to access previous course materials in Moodle, so that you can reutilize some of the content you created online.
 For information about how to access past courses in Moodle, please see here.

 While PPE equipment can muffle the voice, classroom microphones at Furman are sensitive enough to capture even soft-spoken individuals.
 Even still, colleagues that study the human voice have several tips for protecting and projecting your voice in a masked, physically distanced classroom.
 This blog post from Elon University suggests a few measures you can take.